 Similarly, when Gibbs published his research, it was often little understood.
 One of the few people who did understand and appreciate its significance was James Clerk Maxwell.

-Indeed when Maxwell died at a young age, the word in Yale – with echoes of the old joke about Newton – was:
+Indeed when Maxwell died the word in Yale, echoing the old joke about Newton, was:

 “Only one man lived who could understand Gibbs’ papers.
 That was Maxwell, and now he is dead.”